-The practice responded to concerns and complaints appropriately.
+The practice responded to concerns and complaints appropriately and in line with guidance.
 Staff discussed outcomes to share learning and improve the service.

 Are services well-led?

 We found this practice was providing well-led care in accordance with the relevant regulations.